lbarberena/node-calendar-api/README.md

 ## Endpoints

-- `/auth`: POST method to login (requires: email: string & password: string), -`/auth/new`: POST method to register new users (requires: email: string, name: string & password: string),
+- `/auth`: POST method to login (requires: email: string & password: string).
+- `/auth/new`: POST method to register new users (requires: email: string, name: string & password: string).
-- `/auth/renew`: GET method to renew the auth token,
+- `/auth/renew`: GET method to renew the auth token.
 - `/events`: GET method, will response with all existing events.
 - `/events`: POST method to save a new event (requires: title: string, notes: string, start: Date, end: Date).
 - `/events/{eventId}`: GET method, will response with an event based on the event id.